mozilla/node-firefox-start-simulator/README.md

-# fxos-start
+# node-firefox-start

 Start a Firefox OS simulator in NodeJS/CLI.

-This is part of [node-fxos](https://github.com/nicola/node-fxos)' project.
+This is part of the [node-firefox](https://github.com/mozilla/node-firefox) project.

 ## Install